krakend/krakend-documentation/overview/krakend-vs-krakend-ce.md

 The good news is that we always refer to both things as "KrakenD" :)

 <a class="btn btn-secondary btn-circle" href="/download/"><i class="fa fa-download"></i> Download</a>
-<a class="btn" href="https://github.com/devopsfaith/krakend-ce"><i class="fab fa-github"></i> Source code</a>
+<a class="btn btn-light" href="https://github.com/devopsfaith/krakend-ce"><i class="fab fa-github"></i> Source code</a>

 ## KrakenD Enterprise
-There is no Enterprise software.
-KrakenD(-CE) is the same product for paying customers or the community.
-The KrakenD Enterprise subscription is a series of services in consultancy, development, and support around KrakenD.
+Customers of the [KrakenD Enterprise](/enterprise) package enjoy the development, consultancy, support, and training services offered by the very same KrakenD creators.
+As per the software, KrakenD Enterprise users have SaaS functionalities that allow remote management, observability, and other features.
+There is also more tooling around KrakenD to increase productivity, and enable working with KrakenD in large groups of developers.

+**Our commitment to open-source is still in the center of our business**, and this is why our Enterprise solution is built on top of the open-source version.
+The Enterprise version uses the same OSS binary and extends it with a great variety of pluggable solutions.
+We want to make sure that both enterprise and community users have the excellent quality and reliability they are used to.

 [Learn more about Enterprise](/enterprise/)